paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-106-community-services-block-grant-program.md

   (D) a comparison of the planned uses of funds for each State and the actual uses of the funds;

-  (E) a summary of each State’s performance results, and the results for the eligible entities, as collected and submitted by the States in accordance with subsection (a)(2) of this section; and
+  (E) a summary of each State’s performance results, and the results for the eligible entities, as collected and submitted by the States in accordance with subsection (a)(2); and

   (F) any additional information that the Secretary considers to be appropriate to carry out this chapter, if the Secretary informs the States of the need for such additional information and allows a reasonable period of time for the States to collect and provide the information.